Stories in the two-state vector formalism: Separable and non-separable two-state vectors

 Things get more interesting when one considers the possibility of obtaining non-separable two-state vectors, which have no straightforward analogue in conventional theory.
 The existence of non-separable two-state vectors holds a somewhat similar status (though not equivalent) to that of pure bipartite entangled states in quantum mechanics.
 A pure quantum state is entangled if and only if it is non-separable.
 Adopting a similar definition for two-state vectors implies the existence of a new kind of entanglement between the past and the future.

 It would be problematic if there were no means of experimentally distinguishing non-separable two-state vectors from classical mixtures of separable two-state vectors.
-The following example shows that at least some non-separable two-state vectors are, in fact, indistinguishable from classical mixtures of separable two-state vectors.
+The following example, which has already been studied using a slightly different approach \cite{s_2014}, shows that at least some non-separable two-state vectors are, in fact, indistinguishable from classical mixtures of separable two-state vectors.

 \begin{example} Let $\{\ket{0}, \ket{1}\}$ denote an orthonormal basis of the space $\mathcal{H}$.
 Consider the non-separable two-state vector: